UniversityRadioYork/song-requests/README.md

 # Song Requests
-This is a simple Go app that handles a calendar front-end for off-air studio booking at URY.
+This is a simple Go app that handles member requests for the station to purchase songs.

 # Getting started